NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 And there are even more viable tests:

 1. IP Timezone vs Browser Timezone Test: You can compare the IP geolocation timezone with the browser timezone.
 If there is a mismatch, it might be because a proxy is used.
 2. Browser Based Port Scanning of the internal network: With [browser based port scanning techniques](https://incolumitas.com/2021/01/10/browser-based-port-scanning/), it is possible to find out if there is a proxy server listening for connections.
+TOR for example uses always the port 9050 or 9150, so browser based port scanning might detect TOR usage.